Add A Comment Section to My Blog with Giscus

 posted as comments in GitHub Discussion.

-comments on a website, we basically need to do
+To enable giscus comments on a website, we basically need to do

 several things.